jacorbal/pynfact/pynfact/initnew/posts/first_entry.md

 Title: First entry
-Summary: Just as an example.
+Summary: Just as an example explaining how to write new posts.
 Date: 2019-03-01 11:11 UTC
+Tags: example
 Comments: No
 Private: No